schuettc/cdk-private-rds-with-lambda/README.md

             connection.close()
 ```

-When this AWS Lamba Function is called during the deployment of the CDK, we will create a table with two columns: `id` and `query_date`.
+When this AWS Lambda Function is called during the deployment of the CDK, we will create a table with two columns: `id` and `query_date`.
 These columns will be used by the recurring Query function to populate the RDS database.

 ## EC2 Instance